Adise211/home-assignment/README.md

 # Home Assignment

-This project includes two different JS frameworks projects, one in React.js and the other in Vue.js.
+This project includes two projects in different JS frameworks, one in React.js and the other in Vue.js.
 Both of them display the same task.

 ## To Start ##